uidaholib/oral-history-as-data/_howto/configurethesite.md

 - Once you are done, navigate to your new file, it should look like the example below
 {% include bootstrap/figure.md img="howto/mdfinal.png" caption="" alt="the newly created md file" class="w-50" %}

+### Optional: adding an audio or video file using av_source

+{:.alert .alert-info}
+You may want to include an auditory or visual component to your transcript.
+You'll need to incorporate some simple information in the header of your markdown file.
+By including a video or audio file, you can correspond recorded dialogue to your written transcript.

+- Look in the header of your markdown file.
+You'll see that there is a space for av_source.
+Here you have three options, using OHD: vimeo, youtube, or soundcloud.
+Using all lowercase letters, type the platform's name where your file is uploaded.
+{% include bootstrap/figure.md img="howto/avid1.png" caption="" alt="opened file, ready for editing" class="w-50" %}
+- Below av_source, you'll see a space for your file's audiovideo-id.
+Fill in this information.
+{% include bootstrap/figure.md img="howto/avid2.png" caption="" alt="opened file, ready for editing" class="w-50" %}
+- Below are pictures indicating the location of various audiovideo-id locations on different platforms.
+{% include bootstrap/figure.md img="howto/youtubeid.png" caption="location of your youtube audiovideo-id" alt="opened file, ready for editing" class="w-50" %}
+{% include bootstrap/figure.md img="howto/vimeoid2.png" caption="location of your vimeo audiovideo-id" alt="opened file, ready for editing" class="w-50" %}
+{% include bootstrap/figure.md img="howto/soundcloudid2.png" caption="location of your soundcloud audiovideo-id" alt="opened file, ready for editing" class="w-50" %}

+{:.alert .alert-warning .mb-4}
+NOTE: if you use Soundcloud as your platform, you will actually need two pieces of information: your audiovideo-id and your soundcloud-id.

+- To find your soundcloud-id, begin on your homepage.
+Then click on the three dots in the right-hand corner.
+Select settings and then you will find what Soundcloud calls the "rss feed".
+The picture below indicates which part of that line of text is your soundcloud-id.
+{% include bootstrap/figure.md img="howto/soundcloudid.png" caption="location of your soundcloud id" alt="opened file, ready for editing" class="w-50" %}
+- Now you will need to add an additional line of text, as pictured below, that says `soundcloud-id` followed by the number itself.
+{% include bootstrap/figure.md img="howto/soundcloudid4.png" caption="" alt="opened file, ready for editing" class="w-50" %}

 ## Step 5: Setting up the visualization(s)